Skip to main content

 • Fostering or adopting a pet, if you’re able to care for one

 If you’re not sure where to begin, check in with your local social services agency for resources and programs.
-Public libraries and community and senior centers often have a calendar of events as well.
+Public libraries and community and centers for older adults often have a calendar of events as well.

 7. Get enough sleep